trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/getting-started/Create-a-company-workspace.md

 - Reimburse expenses via direct bank transfer
 - Pay bills
 - Collect invoice payments
-- Issue Ieatta Cards
+- Issue Expensify Cards

 {% include info.html %}
 The person who completes this process does not need to be a signer on the account, however they will be required to enter their own personal information as well.
-If someone other than the Ieatta account holder enters their personal information in this section, the details will be flagged for review, and adding the bank account to Ieatta will be delayed.
+If someone other than the Expensify account holder enters their personal information in this section, the details will be flagged for review, and adding the bank account to Expensify will be delayed.
 {% include end-info.html %}

 To add a business bank account,